Adrozs/The_Bank/README.md

 The code is organized into the following main components:

 * Models: Contains the data models for the application.
-  * Consists of the 3 tables User, Account & Admin in the database
+  * Consists of the 3 tables User, Account & Admin in the database.
 * Data: Handles database interactions using Entity Framework.
-* Utilities: Contains all classes that help the main program with menues, logiq and calculations.
+* Utilities: Contains all classes that help the main program with menues, logic and calculations.
 * Program.cs: Entry point of the application and consists of the base of the program that calls all other methods